-Let’s take a company’s size as an example here: A company with $10 million in revenue that’s in hyper-growth mode will be investing vast amounts into something important to them, while another company of the same size might be in cost-cutting mode and have entirely different priorities.
+Let’s take an example: Company A with $10 million in revenue in hyper-growth mode will be investing vast amounts into something important to them.
+Simultaneously, company B with the same revenue class might be in cost-cutting mode and have entirely different priorities.

 Sometimes, firmographics also refer to other variables such as performance (growth, credit rating), status and hierarchy (legal status, a relation of one organization to another), age, ownership, and position (market share, industry position).

 Technographic data is data gathered from a company’s technology stack, website, social media profiles and general web presence.